sap-tutorials/Tutorials/tutorials/teched-2016-9/teched-2016-9.md

 [ACCORDION-BEGIN [Step 3: ](Deploy the IoT Services)]

-With IoT services enabled, you can begin the steps necessary to connect your device and enable message communication.
+With **Internet of Things (IoT)** enabled, you can begin the steps necessary to connect your device and enable message communication.

-The first step will be to configure and deploy the Message Management Service (MMS).
+The first step will be to configure and deploy the **Message Management Service (MMS)**.

 Click on the **Deploy Message Management Service** tile.

-Enter in your information in the fields, where your account ID is your p-number (or s-number if you are SAP's customer or partner, or i-/d-number if you are SAP employee) with the world “trial” (no space between the p-number and trial) and your user name is just your p-number.
+The form should already be filled with your information like your account ID (p-number or s-number if you are SAP's customer or partner, or i-/d-number if you are SAP employee) with the world “trial” (no space between the p-number and trial), your user name etc.

-￼
+Enter your **SAP HANA Cloud Platform** password, then click on **Deploy**.

+It will deploy `iotmms` Java application for you in the background. ￼ ￼
 ![Deploy Service](p6_6a.png)